Rotterdam CT score of traumatic brain injury

 It was published in 2006 1 and is gaining in popularity.
 Along with the Marshall classification system, at the time of writing (June 2016), it is the most commonly used system to classify CT brain in traumatic brain injury.

 It should not be confused with the Rotterdam criteria for polycystic ovarian syndrome.

 The Rotterdam classification includes four independently scored elements.
 Like the Marshall system, it includes 1) degree of basal cistern compression and 2) degree of midline shift.
 It does not, however, include contusions, but rather restricts mass lesions to 3) epidural hematomas, and adds 4) intraventricular and/or subarachnoid blood 1.

 Each of these is given a score, and these scores are tallied, with the addition of 1 to the total.
-In other words, a completely normal appearing scan has a Rotterdam score of 1 and the worse possible score is 6, which makes it comparable to the Marshall system 1.
+In other words, a completely normal appearing scan has a Rotterdam score of 1 and the worst possible score is 6.
+To the sum of the score a plus 1 must be added, which makes it comparable to the Marshall system 1.